-Kidepo Valley National Park covers 1.442 kms in size, is among the most spectacular parks in Uganda, though it is not very accessible due to the fact that it is really far out.
+Kidepo Valley National Park covers 1.442 km in size, is among the most spectacular parks in Uganda, though it is not very accessible because it is far out.
 It lies at an altitude range between 914 m and 2.750 m. above sea level.
 This consideration, combined with the Valley’s open, savanna habitat, makes it the Park’s prime game viewing location.

 PARK AT A GLANCE

 The park’s altitude ranges between 914 m and 2,750 m above sea level.
 The park contains two rivers – Kidepo and Narus – which disappear in the dry season, leaving just pools for the wildlife.

 The vegetation is dominated by an open Savannah, with dry mountain forest and acacia forest.
 The Park hosts at least 86 mammal species ( elephants, zebras, giraffes, buffaloes, bush pig), including many predators, like a black-backed jackal, African hunting dog, bat-eared fox, cheetah, caracal, lions, leopards.
 There are 17 antelope species.
 The bird checklist is of 463 species recorded, including 56 raptors, like a pygmy falcon, Ostriches, tawny eagle, secretary bird, vultures.

 Several game drive loops direct visitors to wildlife viewing locations in the Narus valley in the South West of the Park, mountain hiking, bird watching, camping, community visits, and cultural performances participation.

 The park can be reached by both road and air.
 Driving is more rewarding, as much of Karamoja, like Kidepo itself, is a vast and unspoiled wilderness.
 However, road conditions are sometimes difficult and 4WD vehicles are usually essential.
 There are four possible routes by road: routes via Mbale pass to the east of Lake Kyoga to reach northern Uganda; routes via Karuma pass to the west.